mehDN/wc-MTP-workflows/docs/ACTIVE_LEARNING.md

 ---

-## Tips specific to W-vacancy / C–C dimer
+## Constraints imposed specific to W-vacancy / C–C dimer

 1. Include **unreconstructed** vacancy starts and **partially reconstructed** pathway frames in the candidate pool.
 2. Sample **close C–C** distances (category `close_cc` in `sources.conf`) so the dimer well is constrained.